-- Non-emergency generation resources that have are available to provide energy and can start in 10 minutes or less will be considered available for Non-Synchronized Reserves - PJM will calculate the non-synchronized reserve MW quantity available from each generation resource based on the offered in startup and notification time, the economic minimum and the energy ramp rate.
+- No offer data for non-synchronized reserves will be submitted through eMKT. - Non-emergency generation resources that have are available to provide energy and can start in 10 minutes or less will be considered available for Non-Synchronized Reserves. - PJM will calculate the non-synchronized reserve MW quantity available from each generation resource based on the offered in startup and notification time, the economic minimum and the energy ramp rate.

-$NSRMW = \min[EcoMax, EcoMin + (10 - Startup - Notificati onTime) EnergyRampRate]$
+NSRMW = min[EcoMax, EcoMin + (10 - Startup - NotificationTime) EnergyRampRate]